 I then briefly nested in an art museum cubicle before deciding it was finally time to focus on my writing career.

 As a storyteller and editor, my goal is to amplify narratives of female, minority agency, and to redefine the literary canon.
 I work as Copy Chief and Co-Editor of the Black Allyship @Mochi column for Mochi Magazine, an online destination for Asian American women.
-My short story “The Kumiho’s Song” was published in the seventh issue of Truancy Magazine, and my poem “1951” will be published in the forthcoming second issue of Polychrome Mag.
+My short story “The Kumiho’s Song” was published in the seventh issue of Truancy Magazine, and my poem “secondhand lover” was published in the Summer ’20 issue of Peach Velvet Magazine.

 Currently based on the west coast of Puerto Rico, I am working on a novel and learning how to live a greener and more sustainable lifestyle.
 I live with my partner, a sweet pitbull, and a fierce kitten.